khathu98/data-_carpentry/README.md

 Hellow khathu

-It is goona be amaizing
+It is gonna be amaizing

+It is not giving